 You will need Certified Professional Installer (CPI) credentials in order to activate your Celona Access Points (AP) and request for their access to CBRS spectrum via the Spectrum Access System (SAS) services used by FCC in the United States.

 In order to add CPI information to your sites configured within the Celona Orchestrator, a Certified Professional Installer (CPI) must be added to your account.
 CPI credentials are used to attest that AP deployment parameters (coordinates, antenna parameters, etc) are correct.

-On the Users page, click
+On the Users page, click Add User to continue.

 Add the CPI's contact information and select Installer as the Role.
 Click Add and Celona Orchestrator will send an email to the CPI inviting them to create an account.

 The screenshot above shows the AP Details before the configuration has been completed.
 In the Antennas card, click Add Parameters to add installation parameters.

 antenna model used,

 azimuth and downtilt (in degrees).